 Study Design, Sites, and Data Sources

-Data will be collected from nFORM (Information, Family Outcomes, Reporting, and Management), the management information system developed for Healthy Marriage and Responsible Fatherhood federal grantees, as well as from interviews Responsible Fatherhood program staff and participants.
+Data will be collected from nFORM (Information, Family Outcomes, Reporting, and Management), the management information system used by all Healthy Marriage and Responsible Fatherhood federal grantees, as well as from interviews with Responsible Fatherhood program staff and participants.

 Funders and Partners